 A rectangle of grass with stone ruins, including a long stone wall, and footprints of buildings visible as impressions in the land floats in a gray background.

-Photogrammetric model of the Earl of Orkney’s estate, one example of 3-D assets the Orkney team members are gathering as part of their research.
+Photogrammetric model of the Earl of Orkney’s estate, one example of 3-D assets the Orkney team are gathering as part of their research.

+Hard questions abound in the emerging discipline of digital art history.
 Among them are questions of scale and questions of perspective, which concern the use of 3-D and geospatial analysis in art historical research.

-For instance, two places that figure in art historian Jennifer Grayburn and archaeologist Julie Gibson’s research are the towered medieval churches of St. Magnus Kirk on Egilsay (founded in the 12th century) and St. Magnus Cathedral (founded in 1137) in the Orkney Islands.
+For instance, two places that figure in art historian Jennifer Grayburn and archaeologist Julie Gibson’s research are the towered medieval churches of St. Magnus Kirk on Egilsay (founded in the twelfth century) and St. Magnus Cathedral (founded in 1137) in the Orkney Islands.
 One church is in ruins, though, while the other still stands in its complete form.

 Following the martyrdom of the Orkneys’ patron saint in 1117, St. Magnus became a popular figure within a dynamic trading and political network that connected the Orkneys to the rest of the British Islands, Scandinavia, Iceland, and Greenland.
 Despite this interconnectedness, scholars have mostly researched sites in this network in isolation.
 Grayburn and Gibson aim to uncover the relationship between the two geographically separated and seemingly unrelated churches and their function as part of a larger cultural landscape.
 Digital tools play a key role in doing this.

 It also tested a new model of participation in digital art history workshops, with art historians accompanied by the visual media scholars, 3-D and virtual reality specialists, historians, librarians, filmmakers, and programmers with whom they collaborate.
 With nine projects accepted, the seminar produced a heady scholarly debate and encouraged the sharing of information that showed real potential to sustain advanced work in digital art history.
+For those interested in learning more, conversations are accessible on Twitter with the hashtag #DAHVenice2018.

 A New Model for Digital Art History Workshops